 This post uses a simulated pheromone scent that tells your puppy to "go" here.
 Just push the stake into the ground, leaving only the cap showing.

-To get your puppy started by taking him to the pee post every time you let him outside, and rewarding when he pees in the vicinity.
-Eventually, your puppy will build a habit of going to this area and the pee post will no longer be needed.
+Get your puppy started by taking him to the pee post every time you let him outside and rewarding him when he pees in the vicinity.
+Eventually, your puppy will build a habit of going to this area, and the pee post will no longer be needed.
+Your lawn will be able to grow green again!

 Simple Solution Puppy Attractant